 This new focus on OSHA guidance and compliance is likely to result in an increase in investigatory and enforcement activity by the agency and employers may in the near future face enhanced monetary fines and penalties for failing to comply with all updated requirements.

 Our Firm has extensive experience counseling employers and businesses on issues resulting from the COVID-19 pandemic.
 If you have any questions related to this Legal Briefing or questions related to COVID-19 reopening rules and procedures, please contact any member of our Firm at 585-730-4773.
+Please note that any embedded links to other documents may expire in the future.

 This Legal Briefing is intended for general informational and educational purposes only and should not be considered legal advice or counsel.
 The substance of this Legal Briefing is not intended to cover all legal issues or developments regarding the matter.
 Please consult with an attorney to ascertain how these new developments may relate to you or your business. © 2021 Law Offices of Pullano & Farrow PLLC